 - The ability to receive direct deposit payments up to two days earlier

 - Over 55,000 fee-free ATM locations

 The Acorns spending account and payment card can make it easier to monitor your cash balances, pay bills, and invest regularly.

 Another banking-related perk available to every account is the “Found Money” online shopping portal.

 This cash back app partners with over 350 online and local stores to invest at least one percent of your purchase.
 Some of the brands include Walmart, Chevron, and Blue Apron.

-You can also start shopping from the Acorns website or Google Chrome extension.
+You can even start shopping from the Acorns website or Google Chrome extension.

 You will find a “Money Basics” section within the app.
-This features educational articles to help you learn how to invest.
+This features educational articles to help you learn how to invest and manage money.

 Few micro-investing platforms have similar in-depth resources since they only offer free trades and barebones research tools.